wzedi/terraform-aws-demo/README.md

 Connect to the instance via SSM connection in the EC2 console.

 The Cloud Watch Agent has been installed and configured to stream the system log to Cloud Watch.
+The log group is `messages` and log stream names are instance IDs.

 ### Gotchas and Troubleshooting